12-Point Breast Augmentation Checklist: How to Get a Fabulous Result under the Safest Conditions

 So you’re considering getting a Breast Augmentation?
 Congratulations!
 This is a very exciting time for you, but possibly also a nerve-racking one if you’ve heard the horror stories about cheap cosmetic surgery gone wrong.

-We know all about these stories because we receive 2-3 calls per week from desperate patients who have had cheap surgery from inexperienced or overseas doctors and ended up with problems they either can’t afford to fix, or even worse, are unfixable!
+We know all about these stories because we receive 2-3 calls per week from desperate patients who have had cheap surgery from inexperienced or overseas doctors and ended up with problems they either can’t afford to fix, or even worse, are not fixable!
 This wave of ‘cheap’ surgery in Australia is luring women in with low prices instead of high standards or surgeon-reputation.
 Our regular advice to patients is to always choose on quality, never choose on price alone.
 Cheap surgery can end up very expensive surgery if something goes wrong or the result is not as you had hoped!

 So how do you plan for a quality Breast Augmentation result?
 There are many factors along the way that can lead to problems, so we’ve put together this 12-point checklist so you can plan ahead for your Breast Augmentation and get the best possible result!